C-Basco/Paddle_Panic/README.md

 increases in speed with every successful paddle.</br>
 Have fun and paddle away.

-* used Canvas Api to draw graphics using javascript and HTML
+* used Canvas API to draw graphics using javascript and HTML
 * Created images using GIMP
 '
 ## Technologies used